 To avoid sewer back-ups, set up a yearly maintenance plan with our company.
 We’ll dispatch a team to rod and televise your main sewer line; this allows us to stay on top of problems as they develop.
 This way, it’s easy to prevent possible back-ups from occurring to begin with.

 How do I avoid costly repairs to my sewer system?

 To avoid costly repairs, set up a yearly maintenance plan.
-Our plumbers will visit your home or business every so often to rod and televise your main sewer line, as well as search for and treat the starts of potential issues.
+Our plumbers will visit your home or business at an agreed upon interval, to rod and televise your main sewer line, as well as search for and treat the starts of potential issues.

 How often should I rod my main sewer line?

-If you have a clay tile sewer line, you should have the main line rodded yearly with our licensed, bonded, and insured drainlayers.
+If you have a clay tile sewer line, you should have the main line rodded yearly with our licensed, bonded, and insured plumbers.

 Why do I need a sanitary 6" sewer clean out installed?

 Most older sanitary sewers were put in with clay pipe.
 Unfortunately, roots infiltrate these pipes easily, causing waste and paper build-up; in turn, this causes your drains to back up.
 Access to your main sewer line from the house is 4" (in most cases), and you cannot properly clean a 6" sewer line from a 4" access with cutters.
 By installing a 6" sewer cleanout, you can maintain proper access for cleaning, which will also reduce future rodding charges.
 We personally recommend all properties opt to have a sewer cleanout installed, as this makes it easier for any plumbers to access the main sewer line for cleaning and ensure your entire line is cleaned thoroughly.

 What is the difference between hydro-jetting and rodding?